 Abraham is a Puerto Rican single parent with two boys.
 He is becoming very worried about them living in their run down neighborhood when one day he notices that Cubans who escape are ...
 See full summary »

 Sentimental story centers around a deaf-mute, Singer, and Mick, a teenager who lives in the house where he rents a room.
-Mick and Singer become friends, though they are separated by Singer's lack of communication ability and Mick's struggle with teenage traumas.
+Mick and Singer become friends, though they are separated by Singer's lack of communication ability and Mick's struggle with teenage problems.
 The lives of the people Singer touches are varied, linked only by their friendship with Singer.
-His friends include a deaf-mute, a drunk, a and a doctor.
+His friends include a deaf-mute, a drunk, and a doctor.
 Singer does his best to help those around him solve their problems, but who is there to help him solve his own?
 Written by

 Melissa Portell <email@example.com>

 Former Warner contractee Andrew Duggan narrates the trailer and Sondra Locke reads some passages from the original novel not found in the movie.
 See more »

 When Dr. Copeland goes in to see Judge Bronson he enters via a swinging door with a glass panel in it.
 A member of the camera crew is reflected in the glass as it swings shut.
 See more »

 But, Mama...
 I wanna make something of myself, Mama.
 I got this feelin' inside me like I was destined for something.

 We all have that feelin' when we are young.
 It will pass!